BYD Auto: Advertising and sponsorships

 In December 2016, BYD signed American actor Leonardo DiCaprio as the brand's global brand ambassador for new energy vehicles.

 In January 2024, BYD signed a deal with UEFA to be the official partner of UEFA European Football Championship 2024, replacing Volkswagen as the competition's mobility partner.
+Later, in May, BYD was announced by CONMEBOL as an official partner for the 2024 Copa América.
 In October 2024, BYD announced a global strategic partnership with Game Science's action role-playing game Black Myth: Wukong, becoming its exclusive automotive brand partner.